Student Life Student Services

 Campus Map - Follow the link for a brief layout of the college campus.

 Christian Service - For Christian Service requirements, traditional program students please see the Student Handbook, pg 13 (find link below under Student Handbook Section).
-Vantage Point students will find this information in the college catalog.
+Online students will find this information in the college catalog.

 College Catalog - Access Mid-Atlantic Christian University's Academic Catalogs in one of two ways: